naomiHauret/trowel.github.io/pages/documentation/trowel-core/use-a-component/config.md

 .btn__icon { ... }
 ```

-But you can totally change it into a bootstrap like syntax :
+But you can totally change it into a bootstrap-like syntax :

 ```
 $trowel-config: (